top of page

 AP2101

-This essential introductory course sets the stage for the entire programme.
-It explores the psychological underpinnings of human emotion while establishing the robust ethical framework required to facilitate creative work safely and responsibly.
+This essential introductory course lays the foundation for your entire learning journey.
+It not only explores the psychological underpinnings of human emotions and trauma but also establishes a robust ethical framework, enabling you to guide creative work safely and responsibly.

 AP2111